 The better your fantasy team of fighters does on fight night, the more points you accumulate and the higher your ranking in the contest.
 After the last fight of the night is over, payouts are awarded to the contest entrants who amassed the highest points total for the night.

 Fantasy UFC is similar in some ways to regular old sports betting.
 It’s not quite the same, but being able to put money on the line and then watch your fighters earn points for you in real time does provide a similar sense of having some skin in the game.

 The amount of money you can win is no laughing matter, either.
 DraftKings regularly hosts UFC fantasy contests with top prizes in excess of $50,000.
 Most importantly, DraftKings is legal in most states.

 You can see our DraftKings review for more information and a list of accepted states.

 The UFC’s Relationship with Sports Wagering

-Sports betting has long been linked with the UFC as a combat sport that lends itself nicely to betting – similar to boxing.
+As a combat sport, MMA lends itself nicely to sports betting just like boxing does.
 Well before legal sports betting even seemed like a realistic possibility, UFC broadcasters and websites would often refer to fighters as underdogs or favorites and discuss the latest Vegas line on each fighter.

 The American Gaming Association has commissioned numerous studies predicting the financial impact of sports betting on the major sports leagues, but no such study has been run on the UFC.
 As much as we love the UFC, it simply is not a major player in the grand scheme of things and likely has little sway on policy or the direction taken by lawmakers planning to legalize wagering in their states.